keatonthornock/Program/README.md

 4. Go to https://www.churchofjesuschrist.org/calendar and copy a sync URL.
 5. Paste the ICS link into `CalendarConfig!B1`.
 6. Run **Calendar Sync → Sync Calendar Now**.

+## Updating your site later if a new version releases

+- This template now uses a manually edited, committed `config.json`.
+- When new template versions are released, compare your README version and files with the latest template version.
+- Copy in updated template files as needed, but avoid overwriting your own `config.json` values.

 ## Bonus: Install as a phone app